Sobeston/zig.guide/chapter-1.md

 # Vectors

 Zig provides vector types for SIMD.
-These are not to be conflated with vectors in a mathematical sense, or vectors like C++'s std::vector (for this, see "ArrayList" in chapter 2).
+These are not to be conflated with vectors in a mathematical sense, or vectors like C++'s std::vector (for this, see "Arraylist" in chapter 2).
 Vectors may be created using the `@Type` built-in we used earlier, and `std.meta.Vector` provides a shorthand for this.

 Vectors can only have child types of booleans, integers, floats and pointers.